AllStarLink/ASL3-Manual/docs/adv-topics/aprs.md

 # APRS
-app_rpt can post position reports to the APRS :tm: network.
+app_rpt can post position reports to the APRS&trade network.
 APRS is an acronym for Automatic Packet Reporting System.
 APRS is the registered trademark of Bob Bruninga, WB4APR (SK). app_gps supports standard position reports and APRStt (touchtone).